splunk/splunk-connect-for-syslog/docs/sources/Fortinet/index.md

 set server x.x.x.x

 set port 514 (Example.
-Should be the same as in data input of Splunk server)
+Should be the same as default or dedicated port selected for sc4s)

 end